ubilabs/test/README.md

 To apply, follow these steps:

-1. visit the URL
-2. click File > Clone
+1. clone this repo (eg using stackblitz.com)
+2. open the README.md in the four folders
 3. start hacking
 4. stop after the time's up
-5. copy the four URLs
+5. send us the results
-6. send together with <a href="http://goo.gl/forms/JAZxGRmCK6">this form</a>

 THANK YOU!